The most successful marketers are frequently those who have differentiated themselves by concentrating in a particular niche.

 Use these 7 actionable ways to determine your specific niche.

-Before to we get into the techniques, let’s define a specific niche.
+Before we get into the techniques, let’s learn how to define a niche.

 How do you do that?
 How do you pick the best focus for your blog site?
 How do you find your corner of the web where you can be queen?